Meditation transformed my life. It wasn’t one big revelation, but a steady unfolding that changed how I see and live each moment.

 It was my first real encounter with impermanence with how fragile everything can be.

-Not long after, my relationship fell apart, and with it, the version of myself I thought I knew.
+Not long after, my long term relationship fell apart, and with it, the version of myself I thought I knew.

 I was left asking one question that echoed through everything: Who am I?

-For the first time, I felt release.
+For the first time after a long time, I felt release.
 Lightness.
 Clarity.

 The experience stayed with me, becoming the doorway into a much deeper journey.